getify/foi-lang/formalization-work/Foi-Specification.md

 //   3. delivers to block as `n`
 ```

-**NOTE:** Suspension of `~<<` when the buffer is empty but not closed is handled through the same effect-based suspension machinery that supports `~<<` on `Promise`, `Channel`, and `IO`.
-A `PullStream` `~<<` loop that suspends awaiting a buffer arrival does not block the surrounding thread; it yields via the runtime's suspension protocol and resumes when a value becomes available or when close is signaled.
+**NOTE:** Suspension of `~<<` when the buffer is empty but not closed is handled via a waiter slot on the buffer itself: a subscribed reader that attempts to pull with no value available is parked in the slot, and the next writer enqueue or close signal resumes it.
+This is buffer-internal subscriber/waiter-list machinery, not effect-substrate suspension.
+A `PullStream` `~<<` loop that suspends awaiting a buffer arrival does not block the surrounding thread; asynchrony is surfaced through the completion `Promise` the `~<<` expression evaluates to.

-**Single terminus per underlying buffer.** Every `PullStream` in a composition chain is ultimately rooted at exactly one `PullStream.Buffer` (or, for `merge@`-derived streams, a definite finite set of buffers).
-Exactly one `~<<` may terminate any chain rooted at a given buffer.
-Binding two `~<<` loops to readers that share an underlying buffer — either the same reader in two places, or two readers derived from the same source — is a usage error, because the two termini would race for drive against a single-source buffer.
+**Single subscribe per cycle.** Every `PullStream` in a composition chain is ultimately rooted at exactly one `PullStream.Buffer` (or, for `merge@`-derived streams, a finite set of buffers).
+Binding `~<<` to any reader rooted at a buffer transitions that buffer to an in-use state (`ready()` returns `false`).
+A subsequent `~<<` bound to any reader rooted at the same buffer -- the same reader or any sibling derived from the same source -- raises an immediate runtime error at the binding site, before the loop iterates.
+The buffer returns to a ready state when the writer signals close (§6.11.5), at which point recycling via `withBuffer@ < buf: ... >` vends a fresh reader for a new cycle.

 **Closed means closed.** A `PullStream` value whose `~<<` loop has terminated is permanently closed from userland's view.
 A subsequent cycle on the same underlying buffer is obtained through a fresh `withBuffer@ < buf: ... >` call, which vends a new `PullStream` value; the prior `PullStream` is not resurrected.
+The prior chain of derived `~<`/`~map`/combinator streams referred to that closed `PullStream` value and does not carry across to the new cycle; each fresh subscribe cycle requires its own chain construction over the newly-vended reader.

 #### §6.11.4 PullStream Combinators

 Four named constructors on the `PullStream` namespace provide the core primitives that operators alone cannot express.
 Each `@`-marked constructor takes a single tuple argument (per the unary-`@` convention); multi-material constructions express positional roles through the tuple shape.
 These four parallel §6.10.4's constructors on `PushStream` and are the substrate for building richer pull-driven patterns in userspace.

-Each combinator subscribes to its source stream(s) and produces a derived `PullStream`; per §6.11.2, subscription is observation, not driving.
-Values flow through the derived stream when the `~<<` terminus at the tail of the derived's chain pulls.
+Each combinator subscribes to its source stream(s) and produces a derived `PullStream`; per §6.11.2, values flow through the derived stream when the `~<<` at the tail of the derived's chain subscribes and drives.

 **`PullStream.merge@ < ...sts >`** fans in a list of source streams into a single derived stream: